lowRISC/opentitan/doc/rm/comportability_specification/index.md

 The conclusion roughly was the following:

 1. Security storage elements might "leak" sensitive state content, and should be handled with care regardless of reset methodology.
-By "care" an example would be to reset their value synchronously at a time after chip-wide reset, to a value that is randomized so that the hamming distance between the register value and all zeros cannot produce information available to an attacker.
+By "care" an example would be to reset their value synchronously at a time after chip-wide reset, to a value that is randomized so that the Hamming distance between the register value and all zeros cannot produce information available to an attacker.
 2. For control path and other storage elements, the selection of asynchronous active low vs. synchronous active high is often a "religious" topic, with both presenting pros and cons.
 3. Asynchronous active low incurs slightly more area and requires more hand-holding, but is more common.
 4. Synchronous active high is slightly more efficient, but requires the existence of a clock edge to take effect.